dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 ## Setup and Dependencies

-Part two has the same dependencies as part one of our tutorial, so make sure you have:
+Part three has the same dependencies as the first two parts of our tutorial, so make sure you have:

 * [NodeJS with npm](https://nodejs.org)
 * [sample-nodeserver-dinos](https://github.com/auth0-blog/sample-nodeserver-dinos) local API for both Angular 1 and 2 apps